Download Free 30-Day Quiet Mind Workbook When You Join My Mailing List

 Click here to become a Patron!
-Click the "Become a Patron" button, choose your reward level, and THIS IS IMPORTANT: Make sure you CAP your pledge on a monthly basis!
-Otherwise, if you pledge $50 per THING, you will end up paying $100 for a month in which I put out two THINGS.
-I've made two things every month so far, so your pledge will add up quick!
+Choose your reward level, and THIS IS IMPORTANT: Make sure you CAP your pledge on a monthly basis!
+Otherwise, if you pledge $X per THING, you will end up paying $2X for a month in which I put out two THINGS.
+I've made two or more things a month at times, so your pledge will add up quick!
 I will catch it if you forget to cap your pledge, and I can refund you if you give more than you intended, but it makes things lots easier if you remember to CAP your pledge MONTHLY!!!

 A Little History of My Patreon Launch